Comparison

 Does Google Alerts cover Reddit and Facebook groups?

 Barely.
 A Reddit post occasionally surfaces if it ranks in Google's index, but the comment threads — where most brand mentions actually happen — rarely trigger alerts.
 Facebook group conversations are effectively invisible to Google's crawler, so Alerts can't see them at all.
-Reputably monitors both directly, live — see Reddit monitoring and Facebook monitoring.
+Reputably monitors both directly, live.

 Is Google Alerts good enough for brand monitoring?